-MBDA will systematically monitor the performance of the MBDA Business Center, as provided under the management assessment performance measure (See Appendix C,

-"Performance Measures and Related Definitions").
+Each MBDA Business Center project is a three-year award funded for consecutive one year periods.
+Continued funding of the awards is subject to the terms and conditions as outlined in this FFO.
+As such, MBDA will systematically monitor the performance of the MBDA Business Center, as provided under the management assessment performance measure (See Appendix C, "Performance Measures and Related Definitions").
 This monitoring includes regular review of the MBDA Business Center's data input to the Performance/CRM system.

-MBDA will conduct the following performance assessments for each funding period: the first semi-annual performance period (September 1 - February 28), and cumulative year-end performance period (September 1 - August 31).
+MBDA will conduct the following performance assessments for each funding period: the first semi-annual performance period (September 1 - February 28), and cumulative yearend performance period (September 1 - August 31).
 These assessments are based on the MBDA Business Center's timely submission of its required performance narrative reports.

 MBDA will conduct an initial and periodic on-site assessment of the MBDA Business Center to verify the center's performance/claims, including but not limited to a review of client files, program income, and overall operations.
-MBDA may also conduct a review of reported client assistance by surveying and/or interviewing the clients assisted by the center.
+MBDA may also conduct a review of reported assistance by surveying and/or interviewing the clients assisted by the center.
 MBDA will assess the center's effectiveness in providing business development services to their respective minority business communities, and will provide a report of findings and recommendations for improvement as a result of evaluations and monitoring visits.
 MBDA will approve qualifications of key MBDA Business Center staff and respond to center requests for MBDA action.

-MBDA may conduct additional consultations with a MBDA Business Center that is operating at an unsatisfactory performance level.
-These consultations are designed to assist the center through collaborative support.
+MBDA may conduct a consultation with a MBDA Business Center that is operating at an unsatisfactory performance level.
+This consultation is designed to assist the center through collaborative support.
 The MBDA Business Center may be required to develop a performance improvement plan based on MBDA's findings, suggestions and recommendations.
 In addition, MBDA Business Centers performing at an unsatisfactory level are subject to enforcement actions under the award, up to and including termination.